CryptoLuigi/auto_install_pt_ubuntu/README.md

 ./auto_install_pt_ubuntu.sh MoneyMachine n 8085 1 Scv32d3 d323rd ds3df3 s3refs3 sdf3sdf3 y

+Note TRADAPI and TRADSEC are now optional.
+Use 0 value to exclude.
 4th arugment is the exhange.
 1=Binance 2=Bittrex 3=Poloniex 4=Kucoin 5=Huobi
 First [y/n] is if this is the first install.
 If yes will install Java.
 Last [y/n] is if you want to start up Profit trailer now